 PEP has an annual operating budget of $3 million to provide program services to over 300 individuals annually and employs 60 professional staff.

-PEP prides itself on the many organizational achievements of the past, the excellent work environment of today and the unlimited possibilities for the future in providing exemplary supports to individuals with disabilities.
-PEP is a wonderful place to work.
+PEP prides itself on the many organizational achievements, promotes an excellent work environment with unlimited possibilities for future professional growth, while providing exemplary supports to individuals with disabilities.
 Staff turnover is very low compared to industry standards and positions are very competitive.
-PEP offers competitive wages, excellent benefits including; health, vacation, personal and sick time, paid holidays, 403(b) retirement plan.
-A supportive and professional work environment and professional training for employees.
+PEP offers competitive wages, excellent benefits including health, vacation, personal and sick time, paid holidays, and a 403(b) retirement plan.
+A supportive and professional work environment including professional training for employees.
+PEP is a great place to work!

 Life Skills Instructor